 It’s easy to view other bloggers or writers in your niche as competition.
 However, like any field, learning from others who are performing at a higher level than you is the perfect way to improve your skills.

 Personally, I love to read other blogs in my niche to get inspired.
 What sort of content are they writing?
 How do they structure their blog posts, or use affiliate links, in ways I haven’t thought of?

 You can always learn from people in your network or niche, so don’t be afraid to look to others for a source of writing inspiration.

-8. Join a Writing Accountability Group
+8. Join a Blogger Mastermind Group

 9. Avoid Burning Out